Music Teacher Agreement (Self-Employed)

-This document is compliant with the GDPR (General Data Protection Regulation).
-The Data Protection clause in it refers to a Privacy Notice available on request/attached, and you might wish to use our standard Privacy Notice for this purpose: you can find it by clicking here.
+The Data Protection clause in this document refers to a Privacy Notice available on request/attached, and you might wish to use our standard Privacy Notice for this purpose: you can find it by clicking here.

 Designed to be as flexible as possible, this document contains a number of optional clauses and/or phrases.
 Optional phrases/clauses are enclosed in square brackets.
 These should be read carefully and selected so that they are compatible with one another.
 Unused options should be removed from the document.

-This Music Teacher Agreement contains the following clauses:
+This Music Teacher Agreement (Self-Employed) contains the following clauses: